The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 The programme is open to students from all academic backgrounds.

 The solution-based learning modules use a block design, which immerses students in one set of coherent learning activities around a problem at a time.
 The modules are student-centred, and guided by professors and/or professionals, and aim to facilitate deep learning toward addressing real problems.
 In the early years of the programme, the problems are smaller, more well-defined, and there will be more faculty guidance.
 As students proceed, the problems will become bigger, less well-defined, and students will become more independent with less faculty supervision.
 Examples include finding ways to provide support to care takers of elderly people (Year 1 or 2), revitalizing a heritage (Year 3), and making steps toward feeding the world population (Year 4).
 Students will play active roles in choosing the problems in the solution-based learning modules, as well as the approaches to solve these problems.
 The programme will give students ample autonomy and flexibility in designing their modules and curricula.

 Students will benefit from a number of guided self-learning pedagogies in the programme such as service-learning, collaborative learning and research-led learning.
 Depending on the problems they choose, they will work intensely with community partners, professionals, artists and entrepreneurs.
 In addition to joining internships and exchange outside Hong Kong, they will work with overseas students and advisors in joint projects and learning activities such as summer schools.

 Graduates will be resourceful and innovative problem-solvers and have a dedicated personal mission.
-They may become entrepreneurs, consultants, researchers or artists.
-Their skills and abilities will enable them to take on multiple careers which will be the trend in the future society, as well as jobs or industries that are yet to emerge.
+They may become entrepreneurs, consultants, researchers, or artists, among other options.
+Their skills and abilities will enable them to take on multiple careers, which will be a trend in the future society, and make them especially competitive in jobs or industries that are yet to emerge.